 To be completed by the Air Operator and/or Approved Maintenance Organisation.
 Information provided under this heading will show what type of maintenance program will be performed.
 The proposed type of operation shall be specified if the information is required by the type of maintenance program.

-State the Approved Maintenance Organisation and how the maintenance is carried out in Block 8 of this section if appropriate.
+State the Approved Maintenance Organisation and how the maintenance is carried out in Block 8 of this section if applicable.

 The Air Operator shall provide details of all aircraft associated with the company.
-If an aircraft is foreign registered, provide a copy of the lease agreement which can be attached to the form.
-Details such as type by make, model, series, number of passenger seats or cargo payload capacity and any other pertinent information about the aircraft.
+If an aircraft is foreign registered, attach a copy of the lease agreement to the form.
+Include details of types of aircraft by make, model, series, number of passenger seats or cargo payload capacity and any other pertinent information.

-Block 10 shall show the proposed route structure and areas which intended operations will be conducted (eg. Middle East, Americas, Africa, etc.)
+In Block 10, provide the proposed route structure as well as the areas where intended operations will be conducted (e.g., the Middle East, Americas, Africa, etc.).

-The applicant shall provide a proposed business plan outlining how the company will be structured and carried out.
-This information shall provide a better understanding of the proposed operation of the business and how it plans to be profitable.
+Provide a proposed business plan outlining how the company will be structured and operate.
+This information shall offer a better picture of the proposed operation of the business and how it plans to be profitable.
 State details concerning proposed training in aircraft and/or simulator.

-Note: A Form 9000 (Application for AOC) will be provided on receipt of the information for completion by the nominees for Accountable Manager and Postholders for Operations Manager, Chief Pilot and Training Manager.
+Note: An AOC Application – Preliminary Information Form – Form 9000 will be provided on receipt of the information for completion by the nominees for Accountable Manager and Postholders for Operations Manager, Chief Pilot and Training Manager.